 - Colony-Forming Unit-fibroblasts (CFU-f)

-Mesenchymal Stem Cell: As described above, mesenchyme is a form of loose connective tissue within an embryo that contains undifferentiated cells capable of differentiating into bone, cartilage, connective tissue, and cells of the lymphatic system and circulatory systems.
+As described above, mesenchyme is a form of loose connective tissue within an embryo that contains undifferentiated cells capable of differentiating into bone, cartilage, connective tissue, and cells of the lymphatic system and circulatory systems.
 It is an embryonic connective tissue derived from the mesoderm, one of the three primary germ layers.
 The purpose of mesenchyme tissue is to differentiate into hematopoietic cells (forming the blood system), as well as to form cells of the lymphatic and musculo-skeletal systems.
 However, because MSCs do not differentiate into hematopoietic cells, the term “mesenchymal” to describe this type of stem cell is not wholly descriptive.

 On the other hand, stromal cells are connective tissue cells that form the supportive structure for the functional cells of a tissue or organ.
 While this is an accurate description for one function of MSCs, the term fails to encompass several other qualities of MSCs, including their ability to differentiate into non-mesenchymal lineages, their active role in tissue repair, and their ability to exert control over the immune response.

-Multi-potent Stromal Cell: Because MSCs can differentiate into a range of different cell types, but do not have the ability to form an entire organ, some researchers have also proposed use of the term Multi-potent Stromal Cell.
-While this term is compatible from a terminology perspective, it has not been met with the same general use or appeal as the term “Mesenchymal Stem Cell.”
+Because MSCs can differentiate into a range of different cell types, but do not have the ability to form an entire organ, some researchers have also proposed use of the term multipotent stromal cell.
+While this term is compatible from a terminology perspective, it has not been met with the same general use or appeal as the term mesenchymal stem cell.

 Historically, there is yet another name.
 In 1924, morphologist Alex Maximow used histology markers to identify a precursor cell within mesenchyme that had the potential to develop into a variety of blood cell types; in the 1960s, scientists McColloch and Till discovered the clonal nature of those cells., An assay system demonstrating clonogenic potential of multi-potent stromal cells was presented in 1974 by Friedenstein and colleagues, and in this system, these cells were referred to as Colony-Forming Unit-fibroblasts (CFU-f).

-To learn more about opportunities for commercializing MSCs, view the global strategic report “Mesenchymal Stem Cells – Advances & Applications” now.
+To learn more, view the global strategic report “Mesenchymal Stem Cells – Advances & Applications.”